Mayeu/NYaifO/README.md

 When the machine will reboot, it will boot in your miniroot images, launching the installation.
 This may take time, so do not stress and continue to drink you tea.
-At the end of the installation the installation script will reboot your machine.
-And you will have access to your ssh again !
+At the end of the installation the machine will reboot, and you will have access to your ssh again ! (hopefully)

 ###Done